vmnog/vmnog.com/_posts/what-should-be-tested-in-frontend-applications.md

 ### Testing CSS styling behaviors

-Assuming this component has a different behavior when the button is clicked, resulting in a CSS change, our test cases should include the following conditions:
+Assuming this component has different behavior when the button is clicked, resulting in a CSS change, our test cases should include the following conditions:

 - The `<button>` tag is displayed in the component. _(same)_
 - The `label` property is properly displayed inside the `<button>` tag. _(same)_